 - There are around 46,700 new lung cancer cases in the UK every year, that's nearly 130 every day (2013-2015).

-- Lung cancer is the third most common cancer in the UK, accounting for 13% of all new cancer cases (2015).
+- Lung cancer is the 3rd most common cancer in the UK, accounting for 13% of all new cancer cases (2015).

-- In males in the UK, lung cancer is the second most common cancer, with around 24,500 cases diagnosed in 2013.
+- In males in the UK, lung cancer is the 2nd most common cancer, with around 24,500 new cases in 2015.

-- In females in the UK, lung cancer is the second most common cancer, with around 21,000 cases diagnosed in 2013.
+- In females in the UK, lung cancer is the 2nd most common cancer, with around 21,900 new cases in 2015.